s3ql/s3ql/rst/backends.rst

 used by S3QL and can be used to hold separate S3QL repositories in the same bucket.

+It is also possible to use an application key.
+The required key capabilities are the following:

+   - `listBuckets`
+   - `listFiles`
+   - `readFiles`
+   - `writeFiles`
+   - `deleteFiles`

 .. option:: disable-versions

    If versioning of the bucket is not enabled, this option can be set.